Cottage holiday with private use of Swimming Pool

 Feeling motivated to grab those goggles now?
 The water’s great!
 Jump on in and book that holiday cottage with pool access!

-Character Farm Cottage (sleeps 4) with secluded dog friendly garden and private use of indoor pool with steam room.
-Stunning valley views with direct access to South Coast AONB foot and cycle paths to local gourmet pubs from the paddocks.
+Character Farm Cottage sleeps 4 adults, plus infant (no children 2-18yrs for new bookings) with enclosed dog friendly garden and private use of indoor pool with steam room.
+Stunning valley views with 2 acre walking paddocks, leading to AONB South Coast foot and cycle paths, award winning gourmet pubs and shops within a mile.

 - Enclosed dog friendly garden

 - Return ferry from £41 return in Winter!